Circuit Zandvoort

-Circuit Zandvoort (/nl/), known for sponsorship reasons as CM.com Circuit Zandvoort, previously known as Circuit Park Zandvoort until 2017, is a 4.259 km motorsport race track located in the dunes north of Zandvoort, the Netherlands, near the North Sea coast line and 35 km west of Amsterdam.
+The Circuit Zandvoort (/nl/), known for sponsorship reasons as the Mascot Circuit Zandvoort, previously known as the Circuit Park Zandvoort until 2017, is a 4.259 km motorsport race track located in the dunes north of Zandvoort, Netherlands, near the North Sea coast line and 35 km west of Amsterdam.
 It returned to the Formula One calendar in 2021 as the location of the revived Dutch Grand Prix.
-This partnership with Formula One will end in 2026.
+This partnership with Formula One ended in 2026.
+The circuit has been named as the "Mascot Circuit Zandvoort" for at least three years since July 2025.